softserveinc-rnd/blog/fpga-cnn/README.md

 <img src="images/conv_parallel.jpg"><br>
 So we can either simultaneously apply multiple kernels to the image or simultaneously apply each kernel in a few positions.
 In both cases, we have parallelism that can be implemented in hardware using the FPGA.

+### Different FPGA design types, caching and pipeline
+One of the key challenges in designing high-performance FPGA-based CNN accelerator is to take full advantage of the on-chip computing resource.
+That is why the DSP, logic, cashing and pipes are so important.
+Convolution, by itself, consists of MAC (multiply-accumulate operations).
+That is why authors of **DSP-Efficient Hardware Acceleration of Convolutional Neural Network Inference on FPGAs** article divided all possible inferences into three (and we add fourth, thair) groups of approaches.

+##### SDConv

+##### FDConv

+##### SpConv

+##### ABM-SpConv